sebastienlapierre/oio-docs/doc/cli-reference/source/openio_storage.rst

 filter the results.

 Here are the optional arguments which can be used:

-*   `--marker` : Indicates where to start the listing from.
+- ``--marker`` : Indicates where to start the listing from.
-*   `--end_marker` : Indicates where to stop the listing.
+- ``--end_marker`` : Indicates where to stop the listing.
-*   `--prefix` : If set, the listing only includes objects whose name begin with its value.
+- ``--prefix`` : If set, the listing only includes objects whose name begin with its value.
-*   `--delimiter` : If set, excludes the objects whose name contains its value.
+- ``--delimiter`` : If set, excludes the objects whose name contains its value.
-`delimiter` only takes a single character.
-It can also be combined with the `prefix` argument for more precise listings.
+  Only takes a single character.
+It can also be combined with the ``--prefix`` for advanced listings.
-*   `--limit` : Indicates the maximum number of objects to return in the listing.
+- ``--limit`` : Indicates the maximum number of objects to return in the listing.

 To illustrate these features, create those files and store them in a container